SmartArduino/DOITdoc/source/Robotics/01_AccessoryForTank.rst

    Caterpillar TC-03

-If you like it, the order link: `Plastic caterpillar TC-03 <http://vvdoit.com/original-doit-shock-absorption-plastic-track-for-robot-tank-car-chassis-caterpillar-crawler-conveyor-belt-diy-smart-chain-wheel-p779512.html>`_
+If you like it, the order link: `Plastic caterpillar TC-03 <http://vvdoit.com/doit-shock-absorpber-tracks-plastic-caterpillar-crawler-chain-conveyor-belt-for-robot-tank-chassis-engineering-plastic-tracks-p1292280.html>`_

 ..
 Note::

  * The standard length for the two types of caterpillar TC-09 AND TC-03, and their size are the same show as follows.
    80cm*4.5cm (length*width);
  * The stripping ways for the caterpillar are the same;
- * The difference for TC-09 AND TC-03 is for the middle.
+ * The difference for TC-09 and TC-03 is for the middle.
 For TC-03 has two small holes, while TC-09 JUST has one small holes;
  * The assembling is the same.

 Wheels for Tank